perstarke-webdev/perstarke-webdev.github.io/_articles/2022_10_ART-ificial-styles-Gallery.md

 > Subject to the above license, you own all Assets you create with the Services.
 This does not apply if you fall under the exceptions below.

-These exceptions are unpaid members and large coorperations.
+These exceptions are unpaid members and large cooperations.

+## Acknowledgements

+Thanx to Simon for the improved version of the _vaporwave_ Yoda.